Evidlo/passhole/MANUAL.rst

 \-\-keyfile PATH
   Specify the path to the keyfile when initializing, accessing or modifying the database.
 No effect if --database is not given.

+\-\-password PASSWORD
+  Supply password directly (possibly insecure), or read it from stdin when supplied '-'

 \-\-no-password
   Don't prompt for a password when accessing or modifying the database.
 No effect if --database is not given.